sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>graphene</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Thin layer of types for graphic libraries
+Short desc    : Thin layer of types for graphic libraries
 URL          : https://github.com/ebassi/graphene
-Лицензия     : MIT
+License      : MIT
-Описание     : Graphene provides a small set of mathematical types needed to implement graphic
+Descript     : Graphene provides a small set of mathematical types needed to implement graphic
              : libraries that deal with 2D and 3D transformations and projections.
 ```